I never wear a tie.

 Outside of work, my passions include

 After moving to Los Angeles from the Washington, D.C. area, I spend free time exploring the many sites and attractions the city offers.
 As an avid sports fan and Virginia Tech alumnus, when not out adventuring I spend Saturdays watching college football and supporting my Hokies.
-Sundays are dedicated to the NFL and Washington (which historically has been an emotionally draining hobby–please get better at football).
 I have a strong passion for volunteer work with the Alzheimer’s Association and also participate in the “Walk to End Alzheimer’s.”